QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Quantum Gravity from Algebra

-These two fusion processes are related by \be W_{c_1 m}^{m'}W_{c_2 m'}^{n} = \sum_{c_3 \in \mathcal{C}}\tilde C^{n m m'}_{c_1 c_2 c_3} V_{c_1 c_2}^{c_3} W_{c_3 m}^n~, \ee where $V_{c_1 c_2}^{c_3}$ is the fusion map of $\mathcal{C}$ introduced above equation (\ref{fusionmap}).
-This associativity relation above is similar to (\ref{fusionmap}), except that two types of fusion maps are involved.
-The associativity coefficients $\tilde C^{n m m'}_{c_1 c_2 c_3}$ play a similar role as the quantum $6j$ symbols involved previously, but now it contains indices in both $\mathcal{C}$ and $\mathcal{M}_{\mathcal{C}}$.
-As a result, we can expect these coefficients to also satisfy a version of the Pentagon equation.
-It is given by \be \tilde{C}^{m_4 m_1 m_2}_{c_1 c_5 c_4}\tilde{C}^{m_2 m_3 m_4}_{c_3 c_5 c_2} =\sum_{c_6}\tilde{C}^{m_3 m_1 m_2}_{c_1 c_2 c_6}\tilde{C}^{m_1 m_3 m_4}_{c_3 c_4 c_6} F^{\text{Racah}}_{c_6,c_5} . \ee This is nothing but the crossing invariance of BCFT four-point functions in (\ref{4ptcrossing}), which was instrumental in establishing the re-triangulation invariance of the tensor network representation of the CFT partition functions.
-Furthermore, we demonstrate how this property facilitates a symmetry-preserving spin-blocking RG procedure.
-In the bulk, this corresponds to adding an additional layer of tetrahedra and probing deeper into the bulk, as reflected by the emergence of the $6j$ symbol $F^{\text{Racah}}_{\alpha_6,\alpha_5} $ of the SymTFT.
+The set of labels corresponds to objects of a \textit{module category} $\mathcal{M}_{\mathcal{C}}$ of ${\mathcal{C}}$, each defining a topological boundary condition of the Turaev-Viro TQFT\cite{Fuchs:2002cm, 2012CMaPh.313..351K, Fuchs:2012dt, Bhardwaj:2017xup}.
+Bulk anyons $c\in\mathcal{C}$ act on boundary excitations $m\in\mathcal{M}_{\mathcal{C}}$ via fusion maps $W_{cm}^{m'}$\cite{Kitaev:2011dxc, Kong:2014qka, Kong:2017hcw}, and the associativity of these maps\cite{etingof2003,Fuchs:2002cm} introduces coefficients $\tilde C^{n m m'}_{c_1 c_2 c_3}$ that play the role of boundary-bulk $6j$ symbols with indices in both $\mathcal{C}$ and $\mathcal{M}_{\mathcal{C}}$.
+These satisfy a pentagon equation: \be \tilde{C}^{m_4 m_1 m_2}_{c_1 c_5 c_4}\tilde{C}^{m_2 m_3 m_4}_{c_3 c_5 c_2} =\sum_{c_6}\tilde{C}^{m_3 m_1 m_2}_{c_1 c_2 c_6}\tilde{C}^{m_1 m_3 m_4}_{c_3 c_4 c_6} F^{\text{Racah}}_{c_6,c_5} . \ee This is the crossing invariance of BCFT four-point functions (\ref{4ptcrossing}), which ensures re-triangulation invariance and enables the symmetry-preserving RG procedure; in the bulk, it corresponds to gluing additional tetrahedra via the SymTFT $6j$ symbol.